MayannkArora/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Building the popular game back-end using JS and HTML
+- Building the popular game using HTML, CSS, and JS.
+- First attempt at building a UI and using JS.